vikaschercadu/cs272-custom-env-a5-group10/README.md

 Rewards are given based on reducing patient waiting times and efficient resource usage.

 ## Training
-We use Ray RLlib and PPO to train our agent.
+We use Ray RLlib and PPO, DQN and APPO to train our agent.
 The `train_agent.py` script handles the training process and saves the best model.

 ### Configuration
 - **Framework**: TensorFlow